 1970: Fr.
 Krimm and his Building Committee visited Bishop Daley to discuss the direction of parish growth.
 The Bishop selected the 8 acres of farmland that would become the site of our new church.
 Construction began in 1971 and our present church was completed by September 2, 1972.
 800 souls were members.
 1975-1978-Fr.
 Bober was assigned as Pastor.

-January 5, 1977: Our Lady of Lourdes became an independent parish and was no longer considered a mission.
+1977: On January 5th, Our Lady of Lourdes became an independent parish and was no longer considered a mission.

 1978-1987: Fr.
 John Travers became our new pastor and worked to relieve our parish debt and make great improvements to our office operations and rectory.
 Fr.
 John Creaven joined us as an assistant and our parish grew to 460 families with a total of 1350 souls.